 Frequently Asked Questions

 Whether you're curious about how nutrition counseling works, wondering if we're the right fit, or want to understand more about intuitive eating - you're in the right place.
-Below are some common questions I receive, answered with care.
+Below are some common questions I receive.

 • I bring together clinical nutrition, behavior science, and somatic work to support your healing.
 My approach is: